silexlabs/Silex/README.md

 1. Cd in the repo: `cd silex-meta`
 1. Use the recommended version of node: `nvm use`
 1. Install all dependencies: `npm install && meta npm install --parallel`
-1. Make each project uses the development version of any other project in the meta repo: `meta npm link && meta exec "npm link --all"`
+1. Make each project uses the development version of any other project in the meta repo: `meta npm link && meta npm link --all`

 Useful commands